Waterfront Estate Designed By Renowned Architect James Paragano Listed At $4.95M In Bergen

 "The price doesn’t come close to what went into the house," Cohen said.
 "The outside of the home doesn’t give any clue to what you’ll find inside."

-An indoor basketball court, fully-equipped gym, and elevator are just some of the amenities of the home.
+An indoor basketball court, fully-equipped gym, movie theater, and elevator are just some of the amenities of the home.
 It sits on 2.5 acres of land overlooking the Hackensack River.

 "Every detail has been meticulously crafted to create a serene and sophisticated environment, perfect for both relaxation and entertaining," the listing reads.